 Inherited Crypto Taxes in the US 2026 – Step-Up in Basis Explained

-Inheriting cryptocurrency comes with a powerful tax benefit: the step-up in basis can eliminate decades of capital gains.
-Here is how it works and what heirs need to do.
+Inheriting crypto comes with one of the best tax benefits in the tax code: the step-up in basis.
+Decades of unrealized gains can disappear overnight.
+Here is how it works and what heirs need to do to take full advantage.

 The Step-Up in Basis Rule